gsantoro/blog/content/posts/kubernetes dev environment.md

 This allowed me so much flexibility that I thought I didn't need anything else for a while.

 This was the very first time when I realized that the container orchestrator was over and Kubernetes was the absolute winner.
-All of a sudden it didn't make sense anymore to run docker-compose, ECS Fargate, Docker Swarm or Apache Marathon.
+All of a sudden it didn't make sense anymore to run docker-compose, ECS Fargate, Docker Swarm, or Apache Marathon.
 Don't get me wrong, the experience I got with those tools was very propaedeutic.
 Now I can fully appreciate as only having a single container orchestrator standard allows you to focus on other problems at a higher level of abstraction and it allows the ecosystem to thrive.

 ## K3d
 In the last 6 months or so, I started reading many articles about how [K3s](https://k3s.io/) and [K3d](https://k3d.io/v5.5.1/) could be an alternative to Minikube.
 Since I was happy with Kind, I didn't investigate this further.